At BACA we know that careers guidance helps students to acquire the knowledge and skills they need to make successful choices for their future.

-Students will have had at least 1 careers interview by the end of term 3 with an independent careers advisor from Elev8 careers.
+Students will have had at least 1 careers interview by the end of term 3 with an independent careers advisor from Get Career Ready.

 A Preparation for College and Revision evening is provided in September to help students prepare for the year ahead and what is expected of them in the coming months as they prepare to leave school.